basselalsayed/basselalsayed/READMEpdf.md

 ### Problem Solving, Fast Learner

 Unknowingly, I've spent much of my life trying to automate and improve systems around me.
-This transfers to project work where I aim to learn and understand as much as possible to gain perspective and avoid future bugs.
+On a project I take it upon myself to learn and understand as much as possible to gain perspective and avoid future bugs.
 An example of this was when learning Ruby on Rails on our Acebook project, much of the project is auto generated.
 When presented with the option of more auto generation for the user authentication; I put forward to my team that we should build from scratch for fear of not understanding what was happening under the hood with more new technology.
 Despite a day and a half of frustration the decision paid off as we gained more flexibility with our custom model.

 ### Motivated